Vision Campaign for a Healthy Watershed

 By 2017, FRLT had helped conserve 47,240 acres of ecologically and culturally important lands.
 We were presented with a once in a lifetime opportunity to conserve nearly 75,000 more acres primarily through conservation easements.

-Since kicking off the campaign, together we have conserved twelve more special properties (11,500 acres) for the benefit of current and future generations, bringing our current total to 59,000 acres.
+Since kicking off the campaign, together we have conserved sixteen more special properties for the benefit of current and future generations, bringing our current total to over 75,000 acres.

 - The 8-acre Mountain Meadows Gateway Preserve with walking access to Mountain Meadows Reservoir from the town of Westwood